Home Equity Loans Vs. Purchase Mortgage Loans

 Principal, Interest, Taxes, Fees, and Insurance

-When you take out a purchase mortgage loan, your monthly payment will often be comprised of five parts:
+When you take out a mortgage loan, your monthly payment will often be comprised of five parts:

 - Principal: The total amount of money you borrowed to buy the home.